 Financials remain the largest part of the market with issuance in 2023 skewed similarly.
-We continued to find opportunities across the financial sector, adding a new senior issue from Barclays and Credit Agricole early in the period, also adding senior bonds from US insurers New York Life and Pacific Life, with the bonds ranking alongside policyholders in seniority.
-We are also happy to add subordinated bonds where we feel the risk/ reward profile is attractive, examples during the quarter including Aviva and defined benefit pension buy-in and buy-out specialist Pension Insurance Corporation.
+We continued to find opportunities across the financial sector, adding new senior issues from Barclays and Credit Agricole early in the period, We are also happy to add subordinated bonds where we feel the risk/ reward profile is attractive, examples during the quarter including Aviva and defined benefit pension buy-in and buy-out specialist Pension Insurance Corporation.
 Finally we added an AT1 subordinated new issue from Close Brothers at a yield in excess of 11%.
 This market, having been very quiet since the Credit Suisse rescue, has been active with investors now confident that such debt will rank higher than equity holders in US dollar, euro and sterling markets.

 We are selective in our exposure to utilities - often feeling that we can find better value elsewhere.
 However, the sector's regulated nature is attractive, and its more long-dated maturity profile means that it sits well with our philosophy of being long-term lenders.
 Southern Water is a regulated utility and we bought a new issue of senior operating company bonds during the quarter.
-We felt these were attractively priced - the company trades wider than the sector, but in our view has already been through a difficult period, during which it has reduced leverage.
+We felt these were attractively priced - the company trades wider than the sector due to perceived operational and financial issues, but in our view operating performance is starting to improve, supported by significant new equity injections over the last few years.
 We also added a new 2040 issue from Thames Water.
 The bonds are at the operating company level and came at a very attractive spread.